In the guide

 Minimum legal age

-To help you to work out which laws you need to comply with, first check the table below to see if there are any products or services you sell or intend to sell that are age restricted and what the age restriction is.
+To help you to work out which laws you need to comply with, first check the table below to see if there are any products you sell or intend to sell that are age restricted and what the age restriction is.

 Age restrictions of products